matt-dahlgren/casino-simulator/README.md

 - A better than average UI!

 ## App Launching Instructions
 - Run with Java 22.
-Built and Tested with Amazon Corretto 11.0.24.
+Built and Tested with Amazon Corretto 11.0.24 on macOS Sequoia, Windows 10, and Windows 11.
+- Requires [JavaMail] //TODO PLEASE INCLUDE LINK
 - Run [Main.java](./src/main/java/app/Main.java)

+Luckily, the only issues that may arise with launching the app are with JavaMail.
+As JavaMail needs to be installed in Intellji in order to send emails, it cannot be simply imported.

 ## Design Process:
 In the beginning, we created CRC cards to determine which classes we'd need in the final product.
 Although we expanded